-Second phase of safety improvement projects now underway
+Second phase of safety improvement projects completed July 15, 2014

-King County’s Road Services Division is making safety improvements to 13 roads and six intersections that have a higher-than-average number of collisions.
+King County’s Road Services Division made safety improvements to 13 roads and six intersections with a higher-than-average number of collisions.
 Each of these roads has high traffic volumes and also a high rate of collisions in which vehicles either run off the road or cross the center line.
 The intersections also have high traffic volumes as well as left-turn- and rear-end-related collisions.

 The county received a $3.3 million federal grant in 2011 for safety improvements, and completed the first phase of these improvements in late 2013.
-We began work on the second phase in February 2014, and this work is scheduled to continue through June 2014.
+We began work on the second phase in February 2014, and the work was completed on July 15, 2014.

 Blue markers show road projects and green markers show intersection projects.
 Click on a marker for more information about each project.

 View King County Road Services Highway Safety Program in a larger map